splintor/yeruham-phone-book-web-site/CLONING.md

 ## Customize site
 1. The site was initially built for Yeruham phonebook.
 You need to customize it to show the details of you and your group.
+2. In your site repo (on github.com), drill down to see the content of the `README.md` file and click the *pencil* icon and edit it to describe the project of your site.
-2. In your site repo (on github.com), go to `utils/consts.ts` and click the *pencil* icon to edit the file.
+3. In your site repo (on github.com), go to `site-info.json` and click the *pencil* icon to edit the file.
-3. Change `siteTitle` to contain the title of your site.
+4. Change the fields there to match the data of your site.
-4. Change `adminEmail` and `adminPhone` to contain your details, so you will recieve feedback about the site.
-5. Todo - more customizations.
+5. Go to the `public` directory, and then click the `+` button and upload logo files to be used in the site.
+You will need:
+   1. `favicon.ico` (will be used in the browser tab icon)
+   2. `logo192.png` (will be used in the Safari browser tab icon)
+   3. `logo-square.jpg` (will be used in WhatsApp preview)
+   4. `logo.png` (will be used in the site)

 ## Create Wix site
 1. The phonebook data is stored in a Wix site.
 If you don't have a Wix account, create one at https://users.wix.com/signin.
 The easiest way is to use your Google account.